StructuralWizard/Rail/README.md

 It is intended to be structured, concise, practical, community reviewed and open source.
 This way it will add the value off being a refference for newcommers who want direction as a start, proffessionals who need refreshment and practical refferences, and those looking for the latest updates.
 Contributions in this direction are welcolme.

-To see this Wiki you don't need to install anything, simply visit the web [Rail Apprentice to Expert]
+To see this Wiki you don't need to install anything, simply visit the web [Rail Apprentice to Expert Website]

 If you would like to contribute please see [CONTRIBUTING.md].

 ----
-[Rail Apprentice to Expert]: https://structuralwizard.github.io/Rail/
+[Rail Apprentice to Expert Website]: https://structuralwizard.github.io/Rail/
 [CONTRIBUTING.md]: https://github.com/StructuralWizard/Rail/blob/main/CONTRIBUTING.md